singhalyogesh/truecaller-sdk-v0.7/README.md

     Note : The customHash must be a base64 URL safe string with a minimum character length of 8 and maximum of 64 characters

-### Advanced and Optional
+### Advanced Steps

 #### A. Server side Truecaller Profile authenticity check

-Inside TrueProfile class there are 2 important fields, payload and signature.
-Payload is a Base64 encoding of the json object containing all profile info of the user.
-Signature contains the payload's signature.
-You can forward these fields back to your backend and verify the authenticity of the information.

-For details on the verification flow and sample code snippets, please refer the following link : https://github.com/truecaller/backend-sdk-validation
+Truecaller SDK already verifies the authenticity of the response before forwarding it to your app.
+However, if you wish to additionally check the authenticity of the response at your end, you can do so.
+For details on the verification flow and sample code snippets, please refer the following link :

-IMPORTANT: Truecaller SDK already verifies the authenticity of the response before forwarding it to the your app.
+https://github.com/truecaller/backend-sdk-validation

 #### B. Request-Response correlation check